The workshop instructor, Katie Innamorato, 24, handed out scalpels and latex gloves, which, she said, most people prefer to wear.

-The guinea pigs used for the class were "feeders" — animals bred to be fed to snakes or other pets.
-Rogue taxidermists generally do not kill creatues for taxidermy, preferring to use road kill or animals that have died naturally.
-However, animals that have been killed for food, either human or pet, occupy a "gray area," said Marbury, president of the rogue taxidermy association.
+The guinea pigs used for the class were "feeders" -- animals bred to be fed to snakes or other pets.
+Rogue taxidermists generally do not kill creatures for taxidermy, preferring to use road kill or animals that have died naturally.
+Animals that have been killed for food, either human or pet, however, occupy a "gray area," Marbury, president of the rogue taxidermy association, said.

-Such animals are often used for workshops, as they are likely to be uniform, in good condition, and free of diseases or pests.
+Such animals are often used for workshops, since they are likely to be uniform, in good condition and free of disease.

-Eleni Diamantopoulos had her own way of demonstrating respect for her guinea pig.
-She gave it a name: Eloise.
+Eleni Diamantopoulos gave her guinea pig a name: Eloise.

-A graphic designer for the Netflix series "House of Cards," Diamantopoulos and her wife, artist Nikki Diamantopoulos, said they've gotten hooked on taxidermy since Bazaar opened last year.
+A graphic designer for "House of Cards," Diamantopoulos and her wife, artist Nikki Diamantopoulos, said they've gotten hooked on taxidermy since Bazaar opened last year.
 They have several pieces in their Hampden home and gave taxidermied ducklings to guests at their wedding last summer.

 The work was tedious.
-After removing the animals' muscles and organs, the students spent more than an hour scraping bits of tissue off the inside of the skin, a process called "fleshing."
+After removing the muscles and organs, the students spent more than an hour scraping bits of tissue off the skin, a process called "fleshing."

 As the students sewed quail wings to the guinea pigs' backs, Innamorato explained that the list of animals on which you can perform taxidermy is rather short.
-Many birds are considered protected species, and can't be used for taxidermy even when they are found dead.
-Laws about preserving larger animals, such as deer, vary widely from state to state.
+Many birds are considered protected species, and can't be used for taxidermy, even when they are found dead.